 The name ‘Jack o’ Lantern’ actually comes from an Irish folktale about a man named Stingy Jack (or ‘Jack of the Lantern’) who invited the Devil to have a drink with him.
 But, living up to his name, Jack refused to pay for his drink and convinced the Devil to transform into a coin he could use to purchase their drinks.
 But, once the Devil had become a coin, Jack decided to keep it and put it in his pocket, along with a silver cross which prevented the Devil from regaining his previous form.
 Eventually, Jack did free the Devil, but only on the condition that he wouldn’t bother Jack for a year or claim his soul if he died.

 Kimberley Ford is a Creative Writing graduate and book blogger.
 She writes YA, and is currently working on her first novel.
-You can follow her on Twitter @kimwritesthings and visit her blog.
+You can follow her on Twitter @kimwritesthings.